open-keychain/open-keychain.github.io/help/privacy-policy.md

   * Accessing the **contacts** is required to link keys to contacts in your address book. **This is done offline.**
   * Access to **files** on your device is requested to open existing files for encryption or decryption.

-### Opt-In Tracking
+### Opt-In Analytics

-OpenKeychain uses tracking, to gather feedback on how the App is used in practice and where we can improve.
+OpenKeychain uses analytics, to gather feedback on how the App is used in practice and where we can improve.

-This tracking is **disabled by default**, and will be enabled only if the user explicitly agrees.
+Analytics are **disabled by default**, and will be enabled only if the user explicitly agrees.
-We track general usage statistics only, counting what dialogues the user goes through, and what features and settings they use.
+We collect general usage statistics only, counting what dialogues the user goes through, and what features and settings they use.
 We explicitly gather **no personally identifiable data**, which includes no Key IDs or IPs.
 The data we gather is **never shared with any third parties**.
 Statistics are collected on a self-hosted [Matomo](https://matomo.org/) instance, and **not on a cloud provider**.